 New Braunfels (Hotel Prices & Photos)

-Named after Braunfels, Germany, New Braunfels is located on the three-mile Comal River and is home to a Bavarian-themed Schlitterbahn water park.
-Packed with visitors looking to cool off in the summer heat, New Braunfels is also popular for its array of other family-friendly attractions.
+Named after Braunfels, Germany, New Braunfels is located on the three-mile Comal River.
+New Braunfels is also popular for its array of family-friendly attractions.
 Head to Landa Park to spot giant oak trees and walk along scenic walking trails, or spend an afternoon indulging in a round of mini-golf or trying your hand at catching a fish at the pier.
 The city is also home to the famous Natural Bridge Caverns, and wild animal experiences can be found at the Animal World Snake Farm Zoo.

 San Marcos (Hotel Prices & Photos)